Am I the Drama?: Commercial performance

 In the United States, Am I the Drama? debuted at number one on the Billboard 200, with first week sales of 200,000 album-equivalent units, consisting of 88,000 pure sales, 110,000 streaming-equivalent units (translated from 145.72 million on-demand streams) and 2,000 track-equivalent units.
 In doing so, Cardi B achieved her second consecutive number one album in the country, while earning the biggest sales week for an R&B/hip-hop album by a woman in 2025.
 She also became the only female rapper in history to have her first two albums debut atop the Billboard 200.
-Additionally, the album was certified Platinum by the Recording Industry Association of America (RIAA) on its first day of release, and was later certified 3× Platinum by the RIAA, becoming the highest-certified female rap album of the 2020s, and the fastest album in history by a female rapper to achieve this feat, surpassing The Miseducation of Lauryn Hill.
+Additionally, the album was certified platinum by the Recording Industry Association of America (RIAA) on its first day of release, and was certified double platinum after ten days of availability.
+It was later certified triple platinum by the RIAA in November 2025.
+The album has moved over 4.6 million units in the United States, as of February 2026.
+Additionally, of the twenty-three tracks that appear on the standard tracklist of Am I the Drama?, seventeen of them charted simultaneously on the Hot 100.

-Am I the Drama? became the female rap album with the most entries in Billboard Hot 100 history (18 entries) with "WAP" and "Up" having previously charted in 2020 and 2021, respectively.
-Of the 23 tracks that appear on the standard tracklist of Am I the Drama?, 16 of them charted simultaneously on the Hot 100 – a feat that makes her the first female rapper to claim as many concurrent spots.
-In its second week of release, it charted ten songs simultaneously on the Billboard Hot 100, one of only two female rap albums in history to achieve this feat, the other being Cardi B’s debut album, Invasion of Privacy (2018).
-Additionally, the album ties with Cardi B's own Invasion of Privacy as the female rap album with the most number-one songs in Hot 100 history, with two each.

-Outside of the US, Am I the Drama? debuted at number 6 on the Billboard Canadian Albums chart, and number 8 on the ARIA Top 50 Albums chart in Australia, becoming Cardi B's second consecutive top ten album in both countries after Invasion of Privacy (2018), while also earning a Platinum certification in the former.
+Outside of the United States, Am I the Drama? debuted at number six on the Billboard Canadian Albums chart, and number eight on the ARIA Top 50 Albums chart in Australia, becoming Cardi B's second consecutive top ten album in both countries, while also earning a double platinum certification in the former.
 Additionally, the album reached number one on the Australian Hip Hop/R&B Albums chart.
-The album charted moderately throughout Europe, attaining its highest position in the United Kingdom, where it also reached number two on the UK Hip Hop and R&B Albums chart.
+The album charted moderately throughout Europe, attaining its highest position in the United Kingdom at number 26 with 4,254 equivalent sales, where it also reached number two on the UK Hip Hop and R&B Albums chart.